LinkedIn Marketing for B2B– How A Copywriter Makes 5 Figures from LinkedIn

 Do you want to reach a wider audience using LinkedIn?
 Wondering what can help you with LinkedIn marketing for B2B?
 To answer that for you, I reached out to LinkedIn nerd and technical copywriter, John Espirian who is also the author of Content DNA.

-John reveals, “LinkedIn is responsible for ~60% of my new business leads, so my LinkedIn presence is easily responsible for a 5-figure addition to my bottom line.”
+John reveals, “LinkedIn is responsible for ~60% of my new business lead generation, so my LinkedIn presence is easily responsible for a 5-figure addition to my bottom line.”

 Interesting, isn’t it?
 But how does John do that?